Capital punishment in Nigeria

 Capital punishment is a legal penalty in Nigeria.

 Justification

-The death penalty is authorized by Section 33 of the Constitution of Nigeria.
-Capital crimes are defined under several laws, namely The Criminal Code Act LFN (Laws of the Federation of Nigeria) 1990 (which is almost impari materia with the various Criminal Code laws in the Southern part of Nigeria), The Penal Code Act LFN 1990 (impari materia with the Penal Code operational in the various States in the Northern Part of the country), The Robbery and Firearms Decree 1984, and The Sharia Penal Code (applicable in 12 Northern States).
-Offenses punishable by death include armed robbery, murder, treason, conspiracy to treason, treachery, fabricating false evidence leading to the conviction to death of an innocent person, aiding suicide of a child or lunatic; and under Sharia Law zina (adultery), rape, sodomy, incest, witchcraft and juju offences.
+The death penalty is authorised by Section 33 of the Constitution of Nigeria.
+Capital crimes are defined under several laws, namely the Criminal Code Act LFN (Laws of the Federation of Nigeria) 1990 (which is almost in pari materia with the various Criminal Code laws in southern Nigeria), the Penal Code Act LFN 1990 (in pari materia with the Penal Code operational in the various States in the Northern Part of the country), and the Robbery and Firearms Decree 1984.
+Offences punishable by death include armed robbery, murder, treason, treachery, capital perjury, and aiding suicide of a child or mentally ill person.

 Pregnant women and people younger than 18 may not be sentenced to death.
 If convicted of a capital offence, they will instead be sentenced to life imprisonment.

 Methods

-The methods of executions include hanging, firing squad, stoning, and since 2015, lethal injection.
+The methods of executions include hanging, firing squad, and lethal injection (since 2015).